jmettraux/aac_magic/src/_descriptions_in.md

 Threads generating cold are woven around the index finger of the caster.
 The caster is not affected negatively by the cold.

-The threads can deal WP + skill cold damage.
+The threads can deal CP + skill cold damage.
 The GM can give an Evasion save to the victim if appropriate.

 The finger can also be used to stop ongoing heat/burning damage.